Hallamshire Battalion

 The Hallamshire Battalion was an infantry battalion of the York and Lancaster Regiment, part of the British Army in existence from 1859.

 History

 Formation and early history

-Formed in 1859 as The Hallamshire Volunteer Rifle Corps with its headquarters at Sheffield.
+An invasion scare in 1859 led to the emergence of the Volunteer Movement, and Rifle Volunteer Corps (RVCs) began to be organised throughout Great Britain.
+On 30 September 1859 the 2nd, 3rd and 4th Yorkshire West Riding RVCs were formed at Sheffield, and on 22 December that year they were grouped into a battalion as the Hallamshire RVC (officially the 2nd (Hallamshire) Yorkshire West Riding RVC from 24 February 1860).
 The title Hallamshire came from the ancient lordship of West Riding that comprised the parishes of Sheffield, Ecclesfield and Bradfield.
 In 1862 the Hallamshire Rifles were presented with Colours.
-In 1881 with the reorganisation of the British Army, during the Cardwell Reforms, the unit became a volunteer battalion for the York and Lancaster Regiment and was renamed the 1st (Hallamshire) Volunteer Battalion.
+In 1881 with the reorganisation of the British Army, during the Cardwell Reforms, the unit became a volunteer battalion for the York and Lancaster Regiment and was renamed the 1st (Hallamshire) Volunteer Battalion in February 1883.

 Second Boer War

 The Hallamshires (in common with other Volunteer units) raised a second "active service" battalion.
 They were awarded the battle honour South Africa 1900-1902.
 In 1908 they were redesignated as the 4th (Territorial) Battalion.
 A year later it regained its title becoming 4th (Hallamshire) Battalion.